bhagyashri49641/WrittenCommunication/README.md

 ### <b>Multiple Inheritance</b>

-When one child cass inherits properties of  more than one classes.
+When one child class inherits properties of  more than one classes.

 ![image](https://media.geeksforgeeks.org/wp-content/uploads/multiple-inheritance.png)